Ainexplicable/game_snake/README.md

 ## Something else
 C was the first programming language I learned.
 I began studying c in grade 9, and this console game was the first project I worked on.
-(The Visual Studio version was 2019 then)
-I sometimes make changes and improvements on it.